Warnere History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The Warnere surname finds its earliest origins with the ancient Anglo-Saxon culture of Britain.
 Their name is derived from Warnier, a Germanic personal name.
 It is composed of two elements: warin, which means guard; and hari, which means soldier.
 Alternatively, the name could have been "an ancient baptismal name, written in Domesday Warnerus and Warnerius."
-CITATION[CLOSE]

 Early Origins of the Warnere family

 The surname Warnere was first found in Leicestershire where they were recorded in the Domesday Book compiled in 1086 as Warnerus and Warnerius.

 Warner or Garnier (fl.
 1106), was a writer of homilies and a monk of Westminster.
 "He is called 'homeliarius,' and dedicated a volume of homilies to his abbot, Gilbert Crispin. "

 Warnerus de Lusoriis was listed in Oxfordshire in 1140 and a few years later, Warnerus de Campania was listed c.
 1160 in London.
 Robert Warnier was listed the in the Pipe Rolls of Dorset in 1196.

 Years later, Richard le Warner was listed in the Hundredorum Rolls of 1273.

 Early History of the Warnere family

 This web page shows only a small excerpt of our Warnere research.
 Another 112 words (8 lines of text) covering the years 1638, 1670, 1511, 1565, 1519, 1558, 1609, 1580, 1649, 1624, 1581, 1666, 1637, 1666, 1667, 1659, 1628, 1692, 1642, 1681, 1676, 1677 and 1813 are included under the topic Early Warnere History in all our PDF Extended History products and printed products wherever possible.